scrapy/scrapy/docs/intro/install.rst

 ---------------------

-Scrapy is currently tested with recent-enough versions of lxml, twisted and pyOpenSSL, and is compatible with with recent Ubuntu distributions.
+Scrapy is currently tested with recent-enough versions of lxml, twisted and pyOpenSSL, and is compatible with recent Ubuntu distributions.
 But it should support older versions of Ubuntu too, like Ubuntu 12.04, albeit with potential issues with TLS connections.